nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### Target user profile

-Head nurses who prefer using Command Line Interface(CLI) instead of traditional Graphical User Interface (GUI) for their daily jobs
+Head nurses who are fast typists or prefer using a Command Line Interface (CLI) instead of a Graphical User Interface (GUI) for their daily jobs

 ### Value proposition

-1. Easily manage patient info, consultation requirements
+1. Easily manage patient and medical staff information.
-2. Easily manage nurse/doctor schedules
+2. Easily schedule and manage appointments between patients and staff.
-3. Assign nurses/doctors to visit patients at specific times

 ## Appendix B: User Stories